JamesTheGiblet/Project-Flux/README.md

     Default Player → Custom Build: Modify the player's core stats like speed, size, and color on the fly.
 Create a fast, fragile glass cannon or a slow, durable tank by editing the player mod.

-    Default Spawner → Horde Mode: See how entire game modes can be re-defined.
-Switch from a standard enemy spawner to a frantic "Horde Mode" with waves of weaker enemies, all controlled by the Rules Mod.
+    Endless Mode → Level Progression: See how entire game modes can be re-defined.
+Switch from a simple endless spawner to a complete game loop with waves, bosses, and difficulty scaling, all controlled by the Rules Mod.

 🚀 Get Started (Self-Hosting)

-Getting the Sovereign Engine up and running is designed to be as straightforward as possible:
+Getting the Sovereign Engine up and running is as straightforward as possible:

     Clone this repository: